ObjectiveSubject/oakland-pattern-portfolio/docs/colors.md

 <div class="swatch swatch-forestland">$forestland</div>
 </div>

-### Tertiary Colors
+### Tertiary colors

-These tertiary colors have been carefully selected so that they go well with the Brand colors.
+These tertiary colors have been carefully selected so that they go well with the Brand colors in specific cases.
+Generally they will be used to identify a specific department within the Oakland govt.
+The tertiary colors below are grouped by base color in the order Deep, Bright, Light.

-#### Section Colors
+#### Department color themes

-When applying tertiary colors to department subsections it is suggested to use the first, darker color in each group.
+When applying tertiary colors to department pages it is suggested to use the first, darker color in each group.
 To create a new department color theme, find the `$themes` color map in `_variables.scss`.
 Simply add the class name you wish to use for the new theme as the map key and a color variable as the map value.

 <pre>
 	<code>